Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Endoscopy and colonoscopy: tests during which a flexible tube with a camera is used to view the inside of your child’s digestive tract.
-This lets the doctor perform a biopsy (take a tiny tissue sample).
+Endoscopy and colonoscopy.
+Tests during which a flexible tube with a camera is used to view the inside of your child's digestive tract.
+This lets the healthcare provider perform a biopsy (take a tiny tissue sample).

 Your child will be referred to a pediatric gastroenterologist.
-This is a doctor who is an expert in managing Crohn's disease.
+This is a healthcare provider who is an expert in managing Crohn's disease.
 There is no cure for Crohn’s disease.
 But there are ways to help your child feel better.
 These may include:

 Medicines that control swelling and sores.
 These may be oral or injected.

 Supplements to give extra nutrition.

 Surgery to relieve your child’s symptoms.
-Taking medication may not be enough to prevent flare-ups.
-In this case, the health care provider may talk to you about a surgery to help control symptoms.
+Taking medicine may not be enough to prevent flare-ups.
+In this case, the healthcare provider may talk to you about a surgery to help control symptoms.

-Once symptoms are under control (or "quiet"), the gastroenterologist will want to see your child 3 to 4 times a year for follow-up.
-Your primary health care provider and gastroenterologist will work together to see that your child's immunizations (vaccinations) are up to date.
+Once symptoms are under control or "quiet".
+(This is called remission.)
+The gastroenterologist will want to see your child 3 to 4 times a year for follow-up.
+Your primary healthcare provider and gastroenterologist will work together to see that your child's immunizations (vaccines) are up to date.
 They will also monitor your child's growth and well-being.
 Tests may be done, including: